kiwih/LedMatrix/README.md

 3. (That is, the top and bottom 8 rows are loaded in parallel.)

 You may check Display_TransmitBuffer() to see how I did this.

+## Power requirements
+After some investigation with a couple of colleagues we determined that one module can draw a whopping 4A of current!
+Obviously this wasn't going to do given I only had a 2A power supply at home (it runs, but the PSU is unhappy).
+To resolve this, I apply a PWM signal to the OE input pin on the module.
+The module is actually painfully bright (even at 2A with an overwhelmed PSU), so I configure the PWM signal to have the display active just 6.25% of the time.
+You can check this in Timer2_Init() to see my configuration.